dd-solve/dd-solve.github.io/src/content/Solutions_Services/MechanicalEng.md

 #### - Tolerance analysis using WCA, RSS, and Monte Carlo methods to ensure functionality under real-world manufacturing variations.

 ### **Rapid Prototyping & Demonstration Models**:
-#### - Fast fabrication and delivery of functional prototypes serving as Proof-of-Concept for early validation, functional testing, and investor demonstrations.
+#### - Fast fabrication and delivery of functional prototypes serving as Proof-of-Concept for early validation, functional testing and investor demonstrations.